 The road to recovery can be up and down, back and forth

 We’d all like our recovery or progress to be quick.
-We’d like to see that graph with a straight line going up indicating constant improvement.
+We’d like to see that graph with a straight line going up, indicating constant improvement.
 Sadly, real change is a little different.
 You can take two steps forward and three steps back.
-Some days you feel OK, and other days you feel low or highly anxious.
+Some days you feel OK, while others feel low or highly anxious.

 When your mood swings up and down, it can be hard to know whether you’re going in the right direction.
 You can start to feel better, and then you feel worse.
 While you may want your emotions to be more stable, you cannot be happy, relaxed or confident the entire time.